hi-anki/learn-x86_64-assembly/8-functions/readme.md

 The problem is they are functionally the same thing.
 Just their interpretation makes them complicated.

 To store locals, you have to reserve space, by subtracting rsp.
 This is done because if there are more than 6 arguments, they go on stack.
 And this magic of managing stack happens automatically.
-So the rsi is pointing at those arguments and not on rbp, which you can reduce and do the thing.
+So the rsp is pointing at those arguments and not on rbp, which you can reduce and do the thing.

 Mathematically,
   - we are still doing [rbp - 8] to access the 7th argument.
 Because that's where it lives, i.e at 9976.